onimsha/geekjob/README.md

 ### How to submit new job?

 To submit a new job, open an Issue.
-You can either use the Issue template `Job Posting` or create a new Issue and copy & paste the template from [HERE](ISSUE-TEMPLATE.md)  The job description MUST using Markdown and follows the [naming-convention](#naming-convention) rules
+You can either use the Issue template `Job Posting` or create a new Issue and copy & paste the template from [HERE](ISSUE-TEMPLATE.md).

 Once submitted, the Issue is subjected to be reviewed within 7 days.
 Depends on the compliant level of the Issue, reviewer could ask for more information or reject the Issue.
 We will mostly use labels and comments for classification purposes.